April · Fair Housing Month

 Fair housing in practice.

 Most fair-housing violations don't look like a slur.
 They look like an ordinary moment where the wrong instinct — said out loud — becomes a violation.
-Here's how the most common scenarios actually land in a Pierce County transaction.
+These are the common scenarios and what an agent following fair housing would typically do in each.

 55+ / HOPA